KubaGamingYT/Scripting-in-SF/SF.md

 Character Gangmember1;
 ```

-Spawning the character in some kind of position
+Declaring the position of a character
 ```
 Position GuardSpawnPos(0, 0, 0); // replace the Guard with the name of the character for example Gangmember1
 ```